List of From Dusk till Dawn characters: Richard "Richie" Gecko

-Richard "Richie" Gecko (Zane Holtz) cold and mentally perturbed murderer and rapist, Richie has frequent visions that make him commit violent crimes judged unnecessary by Seth.
-His visions, however, seen to have a connection with the Mayan vampires.
+Richard "Richie" Gecko (Zane Holtz) is a cold and mentally perturbed murderer and rapist.
+Richie has frequent visions that make him to commit violent crimes judged unnecessary by Seth.
+His visions, however, seem to have a connection with the Mayan vampires.

 Ranger Ferdinand "Freddie" Gonzalez

 Ranger Ferdinand "Freddie" Gonzalez (Jesse Garcia) is a Texas Ranger who, after seeing the Gecko brothers kill his mentor Earl, vows to capture them at any costs.
-A new character who doesn't appear in the film.

 Santanico Pandemonium

-Santanico Pandemonium (Eiza González), and also known as Kisa, is a Mayan evil demigoddess and one of the vampires, she frequently appears in Richie's libidinous visions as a beautiful woman urging him to set her free and commit violent crimes, until they finally meet at the Titty Twister.
+Santanico Pandemonium (Eiza González), also known as Kisa, is a Mayan evil demigoddess and one of the vampires.
+She frequently appears in Richie's libidinous visions as a beautiful woman urging him to set her free and commit violent crimes, until they finally meet at the Titty Twister.

 Jacob Fuller

-Jacob Fuller (Robert Patrick) preacher who has recently lost his faith and left his congregation.
+Jacob Fuller (Robert Patrick) is a preacher who has recently lost his faith and left his congregation.
 Together with his daughter and adopted son, he is taken hostage by the Gecko brothers, who use his recreational vehicle to get to Mexico.